South Carolina Legislature

 (1) with limited English proficiency and less than two years of instruction in English as a Second Language program;

 (4) A parent or legal guardian may appeal the decision to retain a student to the district superintendent if there is a compelling reason why the student should not be retained.
 A parent or legal guardian must appeal, in writing, within two weeks after the notification of retention.
 The letter must be addressed to the district superintendent and specify the reasons why the student should not be retained.
-The district superintendent shall render a decision and provide copies to the parent or legal guardian and the principal.
+The district superintendent shall render a decision in writing to the parent or legal guardian and the principal.

 (1)(a) his parent or guardian timely must be notified, in writing, that the student is being considered for retention and a conference with the parent or guardian must be held prior to a determination regarding retention is made, and conferences must be documented;

-(b) within two weeks following the parent/teacher conference, copies of the conference form must be provided to the principal, parent or guardian, teacher and other school personnel who are working with the child on literacy, and summary statements must be sent to parents or legal guardians who do not attend the conference;
+(b) within two weeks following the parent/teacher conference, copies of the conference form must be provided to the principal, parent or guardian, teacher and other school personnel who are working with the child on literacy, and summary statements must be sent to parents or legal guardians who do not attend the conference; and

 (2) The parent or guardian may designate another person as an education advocate also to act on their behalf to receive notification and to assume the responsibility of promoting the reading success of the child.
-The parent or guardian of a retained student must be offered supplemental tutoring for the retained student in evidenced-based services outside the instructional day.
+The parent or guardian of a retained student must be offered supplemental tutoring for the retained student in scientifically based services outside the instructional day.

-SECTION 59-155-180.
-Pre-service and in-service teacher education programs.
+SECTION 59-155-180.Pre-service and in-service teacher education programs.

 (A) As a student progresses through school, reading comprehension in content areas such as science, mathematics, social studies, English/language arts, career and technology education, and the arts is critical to the student's academic success.
 Therefore, to improve the academic success of all students in prekindergarten through grade twelve, the State shall strengthen its pre-service and in-service teacher education programs.